 What Belongs Above the Fold?

 The product page above the fold is the most contested 600 vertical pixels on your store.
-Six elements compete for the space: hero image, title, price, variant selector, add-to-cart button, and review rating.
-Layouts that show all six convert better than layouts that hide review rating or push price below the fold.
-Mobile users especially - they decide whether to keep scrolling based on what loads in the first second.
+Six elements compete for that space: hero image, title, price, variant selector, add-to-cart button, and review rating.
+Layouts that show all six convert better than layouts that hide the review rating or push the price below the fold.
+Mobile users especially decide whether to keep scrolling based on what loads in the first second.

 1. Use a Static Hero Image, Not a Slider